 What is involved in Ear Reshaping recovery?

-Most patients need to take 1-2 weeks off from school or work after ear surgery.
-For the first 24 hours, there will be a bandage on your head, which is removed the next day.
+Most patients need to take a couple of weeks off from school or work after ear surgery.* For the first 24 hours, there will be a bandage on your head, which is removed the next day.
 After that, a protective headband is worn, but it is inconspicuous and very useful during the recovery period.
-You should be back to most activities by 3 weeeks, but intensive physical activities or sports should be avoided for 6-8 weeks to prevent any injury to the ears.
+You should be back to most activities after a few weeks, but intensive physical activities or sports should be avoided for a month or two to prevent any injury to the ears.*

 Ear surgery is very effective, and you will be able to see the new contour of your ears immediately.* You will not see the final result, however, until 3-4 weeks when swelling has resolved.* Bruising and some minor pain are to be expected after surgery.* We can provide pain medications to manage discomfort.